ahmed-elbaz/Coursera-Getting_and_Cleaning_Data-R/README.md

 The R script run_analysis.R can be used to create the data set by following below steps

 1- Firslty we assumed that data in "http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones" was downloaded and extraced in R working directory

 2- Read training and test data in addition to features and activity labels.

-3- Merging the training and the test sets to create one data set 4- Extract only the measurements on the mean and standard deviation for each measurement.
+3- Merging the training and the test sets to create one data set.

+4- Extract only the measurements on the mean and standard deviation for each measurement.

 5- Use descriptive activity names to name the activities in the data set.

 6- Appropriately label the data set with descriptive variable names.

 7- creating another independent tidy data set with the average of each variable for each activity and each subject.

 8- Output the tidy data to file "tidy_data.txt" which should be located in the working directory.